HaoWillSi/HaoWillSi.github.io/_posts/2018-11-15-Installing-Brian2.md

 `python`<br>
 Then the arrow sign changes into `>>>`, we type:<br>
 `import brian2`.<br>
-If print nothing, the installation is successfull.
+If print nothing, the installation is successful.

 ### (2)Use the brian2 in Spyder
 Now, you should recreate a Spyder terminal for `brianenv`.<br>